 A monospace font that mimicks the OSDs of yore.
-Some glyphs have been taken from datasheets for old character generator integrated circuits, most notably the ST Microelectronics STV5730 and the Fujitsu MB90097, and others have been modified or created from scratch.
+Some glyphs have been taken from datasheets for old character generator integrated circuits, and others have been modified or created from scratch.

 Original size: 15pt